ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 A **documented implementation approach**, based on real life experiences implementing the script in multi-client environments with a five-digit number of mailboxes, contains proven procedures and recommendations for product managers, architects, operations managers, account managers and e-mail and client administrators.
 The implementation approach is **suited for service providers as well as for clients**, and covers several general overview topics, administration, support, training across the whole lifecycle from counselling to tests, pilot operation and rollout up to daily business.

+## Why choose Set-OutlookSignatures?
+- Runs only on your clients, no server side installation
+- Mails are not routed through a cloud service, no SPF record change
+- Software does not call home
+- Works with on-prem, hybrid and cloud-only configurations
+- Supports Exchange Online roaming signatures, New Outlook and Outlook Web
+- Multi-customer capable
+- Works with linked mailboxes in resource forest scenarios
+- Users see signature when writing e-mails
+- More cost-effective than other cloud based products, more features than other on-prem products

+The features reserved for Benefactor Circle members are available at a very, very competitive price compared to other commercial solutions that work with on-prem, hybrid and cloud-only configurations.

+At the end of its commercial life, the Benefactor Circle source code will be handed over to the team developing the core version of Set-OutlookSignatures.
+This will allow the Benefactor Circle code to be integrated into the Free and Open-Source (FOSS) version of Set-OutlookSignatures.

+There are also topics you need to be aware of:
+- As there is no server component, signatures can not be automatically added to mails sent from mobile devices.
+This will change as soon as Microsoft's roaming signature feature will be accessible by an API, and mobile applications start using this feature.
+Set-OutlookSignatures Benefactor Circle already supports the roaming signature feature.
+- There is no graphical user interface.
+This is on purpose:
+  - End users typically never see the tool, only results.
+  - Admins typically need around two hours for the basic setup, as the default parameters are very well chosen and documented.
+  - Template maintainers need nothing but Word to create, modify and configure templates.

 ## Demo video
 <div class="columns">